lifemapper/bison/_sphinx_config/pages/year4_planB.rst

 Step 3: (AWS) Subset GBIF data into Amazon Redshift
 -----------------------------------------------

+Mount the GBIF data directly from the Amazon Open Data Registry into Redshift for filtering into a BISON subset for processing.

 In the AWS Redshift console interface, open the "query editor", and paste in the contents of the file **aws_scripts/rs_subset_gbif.sql**.
 Run the script to mount GBIF data, filter GBIF data into a **BISON subset** table, and unmount the GBIF data.

 Step 4: (AWS) Load input data from S3 into Amazon Redshift
 -------------------------------------------------------

+Mount the input data uploaded to S3 in Step 2 to Redshift for later processing with the BISON subset.

 In the AWS Redshift console interface, open the "query editor", and paste in the contents of the file **aws_scripts/rs_load_ancillary_data.sql**.
 Run the script to load